tsrobinson/SyGNet/README.md

 You can find a demonstration of **sygnet** under [examples/basic_example](examples/basic_example.ipynb).

-### Current version: 0.0.12 (alpha release)
+### Current version: 0.0.13 (alpha release)

 **Alpha release**: You should expect both functionality and pipelines to change (rapidly and without warning).
 Comments and bug reports are very welcome!

+Replacing linear with sigmoid activation functions to facilitate better training, given automatic scaling of data to 0-1 space.

+### Previous releases

+**0.0.12**

 Minor documentation updates including README.

-### Previous releases

 **0.0.11**